Seafood Gumbo Recipe

 Ingredients to make Louisiana seafood gumbo recipe on the table.

-• Roux: It’s made with equal parts of oil and all-purpose flour.
-I prefer using a neutral oil so it won’t change up the flavor of my gumbo.
+• Roux: I use a neutral oil like vegetable or canola so it won’t change up the flavor.
 I don’t recommend using butter to sub out the oil since it doesn’t have a very high smoke point.
 Burnt roux tastes pretty terrible y’all.

-• Holy Trinity: This is a combo of onion, green bell pepper, and celery that’s the start of almost all cajun and creole cooking.
+• Holy Trinity: This is a combo of onion, green bell pepper, and celery.

-• Scotch Bonnet pepper: This gives your gumbo recipe some heat.
-Just adjust the amount based on your preference.
+• Scotch Bonnet pepper: Just adjust the amount based on your heat preference.

 • Spices: Dried thyme, bay leaf, and cayenne pepper add flavor to the broth.

-• Stock: Use what you like here.
-You can use chicken stock, fish stock, or a combo of both.
+• Stock: You can use chicken stock, fish stock, or a combo of both.

 • Okra: Fresh or frozen both work great here.